- What Are Online Puppy Scams?

 - Pay with cash or credit card:

-- Paying with cash means you will meet the seller in person and hand over the cash when they give you the puppy.
+- Paying with cash means you will meet the seller in person and hand over the money when they give you the puppy.

 - If the seller isn't local (and you trust them enough to pay them before getting the puppy), using a credit card may be the safest option.
 Many credit card companies allow you to dispute fraudulent transactions and get your money back.
 However, many private sellers won't accept credit card transactions, so it's still best to only buy locally and pay with cash when you get the puppy.